thqtcher/dig333-devlog/README.md

 - Question: In what ways does this fictional story from 1956 reflect our reality?
 ## Week 5

+### Brian Merchant, Everything That’s Inside Your iPhone Motherboard

+- Summary: Everything that's inside your iphone is an article that highlights the raw materials that compose the iphone 6 and how those materials are collected.
+The main concern or issue brought up in the article is the degree of diffuclty required to obtain the materials needed to build an iphone.
+The article also highlights the high number of children that are emplyed in the many mines that collect these resources.
+The article talks about how in 2008 60 children were killed in one of the mines used to gather the iphone resources.
+Brian also discusses the impact this mining has had on earth, and the millions of tons that have been removed from earth.
+- Quote: "And a lot of the precious stuff is difficult to get, and mined in places with little to no regulation and dangerous, even deadly conditions."
+- Comment: With how heavily dependent people are on apple's iphone I doubt many people will stop purchasing/using them even if they are aware of the harsh conditions required to build one.
+- Question: How many people do you think have collectively died in order to make all apple iphones?

 ## Week 6

 ### Mayo Nissen, Unseen Sensors: Constantly Sensing but Rarely Seen